code-collabo/node-mongo-cli/.github/ISSUE_TEMPLATE/api-user-error-report.md

 Add any other context about the problem here.

 #### Desktop Hardware Details (please complete the following information):
 Operating System: [e.g. Mac, windows, linux etc, and any other useful info about the OS e.g. is it windows 10?
 Mac Ventura 13.2.1? etc ]

+Node version: [The node version you are using e.g. Node version 14.2.0]